PUT-PTM/PhoneInformer/README.md

 # PhoneInformer

 ## 1.Overview
 PhoneInformer is a project build on STM32.
 It receives of information, via Bluetooth, about incoming calls and SMS messages on smartphone, displays it on the screen and notifies with sound.
+It is a modern answer for requisition related with old pager.

 ## 2.Description
 The project consists of an Android application and a STM32 application.
 Android app send information about calls and SMS to STM32 which displays received data on screen.
 If a number that contacts us is in our contacts list in smartphone, the name instead of number will be displayed on the screen.
 After receiving a message or a call, animations are displayed on the screen.
+You can use PhoneInformer, wherever your phone is not welcome.

 ## 3.Tools
 * Microcontroller STM32F407VG DISCOVERY